 Some people with RA use the following, but there is little scientific evidence to confirm that they work:

 RA is a painful and chronic condition that can cause joint damage and make it difficult for a person to carry out their daily tasks.
+It can affect the joints but also lead to inflammation throughout the body.

-Anyone who experiences pain and swelling in two or more joints should see a doctor, as early treatment can reduce the risk of long-term problems.
+Anyone who experiences non-traumatic pain and swelling in two or more joints should see a doctor, as early treatment can reduce the risk of long-term problems.